How To Get Into Harvard

 Look, I get it, going to a school like Harvard sounds AWESOME!
 And it is; the campus is amazing, the students are fascinating, and the professors are world-class leaders.
 But just because it’s regarded as the best doesn’t mean it is the best for you.

 One of the biggest mistakes sports teams make is that they are managed specifically to win certain games.
 They are taught to only care about the final score.
-But great coaches, general managers, and owners know that the score is simply a number.
+But great coaches, general managers, and owners know that a score is simply a number.
 What’s more important is one’s actual performance and day-to-day improvement in pursuit of a more high-level goal (like success and teamwork).

 For us, that means understanding that getting into Harvard is simply one route to a great education, but aside from that, it’s just a great brand.